All manuscripts must be submitted online through ScholarOne Manuscripts. Submissions that arrive via mail or email will not be processed for review.

 - Keep sentences short so the reader does not get lost before the end of a sentence.

-To facilitate the double-blind peer-review process, each submission should be broken into two separate files: (1) Title Page and (2) Main Document.
-Identifying information should not appear anywhere within the main document file.
+To facilitate the double-anonymized peer-review process, each submission should be broken into at least two separate files: (1) Title Page and (2) Main Document.
+If your manuscript includes a Web Appendix, please upload it as a separate PDF.
+Identifying information should not appear anywhere within the main document or web appendix files.

 FILE 1: Title Page